 The OD's unemployment remains below the Provincial and national levels.
 Over the past decade, the gap between the Provincial and district unemployment rate has widened.
-Despite this, an estimated 14 600 jobs were lost in the past two years (2020 and 2021).
-This accounts for approximately one in every eight jobs in the District and is expected to have resulted in significantly negative socio-economic, welfare and livelihood outcomes.
+Despite

-In relative terms, the Overstrand municipal area lost 14.7 per cent of all jobs it had in 2020 and was thus the most affected by the COVID-19-related job losses.
+In relative terms, the Overstrand municipal area lost 14.7 per cent of all jobs it had in 2020 and was thusthe most affected by the COVID-19-related job losses.
 Most of these job losses were in the trade sector and were largely linked to the tourism sector.
 This highlights the importance of initiatives such as the Western Cape Tourism Recovery Plan20 and the Tourism Blueprint 2030 in ensuring the sector rebounds.

-Agriculture, which is the second-biggest employer in the District after trade, has lost 13.1 per cent of its jobs since 2020.
+Agriculture, which is the second-biggest employer in the District after trade, has lost 13.1 percent of its jobs since 2020.
 Taking a longer view, it must be noted that this sector had lost more than 1 200 jobs in the previous decade.
 The nature of agricultural sector job losses is often more pernicious than other sectors, as it is often linked to broader trends such as mechanisation, casualisation and growth in informal settlements.
-In this regard, interventions such as the Western Cape Government's Agri-Processing on Wheels Initiative21 are important in providing entrepreneurial alternatives to traditional farm-workers employment.
+In this regard, interventions such as the Western Cape Government's Agri-Processing on Wheels Initiative21 are important inproviding entrepreneurial alternatives to traditional farm-workers employment.